actris/data-management-plan/DMP/ACTRIS-DMP.md

 |	                    | [Digital Object Identifier (DOI)](https://www.doi.org/)                       |	[DataCite](https://schema.datacite.org/) |
 *Table 18: ACTRIS PID handlers*

 ACTRIS works towards PID identification.
 More precisely, ACTRIS will use [Digital Object Identifiers (DOIs)](https://en.wikipedia.org/wiki/Digital_object_identifier) to identify all level 2 and 3 products, and [ePIC persistent identifiers (PIDs)](https://www.pidconsortium.net/) to identify level 0 and 1 data pre-products.
 In addition.
-ACTRIS uses ePIC PIDs, for  identification of QA / QC documents.
+ACTRIS uses ePIC PIDs and DOI, for  identification of QA / QC documents.

 Since the DC units serve as primary data repository for ACTRIS data products in their thematic area, the DOIs for thes products will be issued at the DC unit level.
-To facilitate homogeneous accounting of data provision and use, all ACTRIS DC units will offer at least one common granularity of data product DOIs, one DOI per annual dataset for each individually identified instrument.
+To facilitate homogeneous accounting of data provision and use, all ACTRIS DC units will offer at least one common granularity of data product DOIs, one DOI per annual dataset for each individually identified instrument and/or variable.

 For identification of RRT / NRT data, ACTRIS will use constant DOIs with continuously updated content, quoted by including an access date.
 Options for the granularity of RRT/NRT data DOIs include one DOI for the whole NRT product per variable provided by the DC unit, and one DOI for each RRT/NRT data stream coming from an individually identified instrument.